 In the book of “Job,” we read that “man is born for trouble as the sparks fly upward (5:7).”
 Our Lord Jesus Himself said that “each day has enough trouble of its own (Matt.
 6:34)” and “in this world you will have tribulation (John 16:33).”
 The Bible speaks truth about life on earth after sin enters the world, and it is a life of effort and setback and difficulty.
 Of course, it is not ALL trial and difficulty, but we must have a sober expectation that overwhelming times will come so that we are not defeated when we meet the first opposing waves.

 Second, it is in trials that the Lord proves His power to deliver us.
-God has already accomplished the most powerful act of deliverance imaginable when He delivered us from our sin and condemnation and raised us up in salvation through our faith in the completed work of Christ on the cross.
+God has already accomplished the most powerful act of deliverance imaginable when He delivered us from our sin and condemnation and raised us up in salvation through our faith in the Lord Jesus and His completed work on the cross.
 Having already demonstrated His power in giving us eternal deliverance, He is more than able to come to our help for temporal deliverance.
 What I mean is this: The Lord will deliver those who cry out to Him.
 Nothing is too difficult for Him (Jeremiah 32:17).
 Your trial may be overwhelming to you, but to the One who called the universe into existence ex nihilo and who raised Jesus from the dead (Ephesians 1:19-20), the trial is completely under His feet.
 In fact, if my thinking is correct on this, the Lord brings trials into our lives SO THAT He can rescue us when we cry to Him.
 “The LORD knew my path,” so He knew how He was going to deliver me.
-SDG rmb 7/3/2020